-As you can see, the benefits of turmeric for different parts of the body are many – too many to list, in fact, and more are being discovered every day!
-One thing is for certain; this beautiful sunshine spice should be an essential addition to any home’s medicine cabinet.
+As you can see, the benefits of turmeric for different parts of the body have been used for generations in Western and Ayurvedic herbal medicine, are many — and more are being discovered every day!
+One thing is for certain — this beautiful sunshine spice should be an essential addition to any home’s medicine cabinet.